-Second, in all three layers, whether we get lightweight, midweight, or heavyweight (expedition weight), clothing can make a big difference.
+Second, clothing can make a big difference in all three layers, whether we get lightweight, midweight, or heavyweight (expedition weight).

 Lightweight is for high-energy activity on a mild day.
 Midweight is for moderate-energy activity on a moderately cold day.
 And heavyweight – or expedition weight – is for a frigid day in the mountains when it’s below zero.

 Based on the truths of layering, it is tough to refute that Merino wool is an ideal base layer for snowshoeing.